zhouyu-hust/FSINet/README.md

 #### BSDS ownership
-For training OFNet on BSDS ownership, you can refer the manner as same as PIOD dataset above.
+For training DFNet on BSDS ownership, you can refer the manner as same as PIOD dataset above.
 The training model is available at [here](https://pan.baidu.com/s/10dIpfIticC1sQUf1qXxjdA ). (code: 5bmf).
 The testing results are available at [here](https://pan.baidu.com/s/16Sm2VrXBRsR5hIwVkCwU4Q ). (code: 2uni).

 ## Evaluation